• About

 2

-The Turkish and Islamic Arts Museum is a gem of Istanbul, blending Turkish and Islamic heritage into an unparalleled collection that’s both beautifully curated and highly evocative.
+The Turkish and Islamic Arts Museum is a gem located on the ancient Hippodrome of Istanbul, blending Turkish and Islamic heritage into an unparalleled collection that’s both beautifully curated and highly evocative.

 Table of Contents